Mm0p/digitalgarden/src/site/notes/Ingrid Market/Fresh Produce/Before going back to University!.md

 - through higher paying jobs
 - or by helping you get through tougher situations (strategically).
 	TRUE happiness must stem from art and culture, these are the things that directly influence feeling.
 Music, Movies, Dance, Paintings.
 Imagine yourself in an empty room; there is no option but to deteriorate emotion.
 I could be surrounded by misfortune; but as long as I have a welcoming environment, I am happy.
 It is horrible that within society we are punished and deprived of genuine happiness from a lack of financial ability.

+#### Books
+I made a little plan with Noah about reading books, since the holidays started I have read quite a few books,
+- The Stranger
+- No Longer Human
+-